arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	> **Note:** For the _[DC-LOCATION]_ placeholder above, please replace it with the deployment location of your virtual machine.

-1. If the preceding command do NOT return a storage account, you should create one first.
+1. If the preceding command does NOT return a storage account, you should create one first.
 To do this, execute the following command:

 	````PowerShell
 	New-AzureStorageAccount -StorageAccountName '[YOUR-STORAGE-ACCOUNT]' -Location '[DC-LOCATION]'